-Man sentenced to 9 years in revenge stabbing of dog
+Missouri man sentenced to 9 years in revenge stabbing of dog

 Court records say the dog’s owner responded to a knock at her door in May and found her pet’s remains in a trash bag on her doorstep.

-The Southeast Missourian reports that she told police that Nipper and her friend had dated.
+The Southeast Missourian reports she told police Nipper and her friend had dated.
 She said she believed the stabbing was in retaliation for calling police after Nipper stalked her friend.
 She said he also tried to strike her with his vehicle.

 Information from: Southeast Missourian, http://www.semissourian.com